BelkinNikita/Labirinth/README.md

 If a green block destroys a red block or a yellow one, than a player gets a score point

-Green block costs 20 score
+Green block costs 20 score points